 Elastic queries are only supported when connecting with SQL Server Authentication.

 Elastic query is included in the cost of Azure SQL Database.
 Note that topologies where your remote databases are in a different data center than the elastic query endpoint are supported, but data egress from remote databases is charged regularly Azure rates.

-- Running your first elastic query can take up to a few minutes on the Standard service tier.
+- Running your first elastic query can take up to a few minutes on smaller resources and Standard and General Purpose service tier.
 This time is necessary to load the elastic query functionality; loading performance improves with higher service tiers and compute sizes.

 - Scripting of external data sources or external tables from SSMS or SSDT is not yet supported.

 - Import/Export for SQL Database does not yet support external data sources and external tables.
 If you need to use Import/Export, drop these objects before exporting and then re-create them after importing.